InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/06-serialization/serialization-size.rst

 =============================

 One of the common problems encountered when serializing .NET objects to JSON is that the JSON ends up containing a lot of unwanted properties and values.
 This can be especially significant when returning JSON to the client.
-More JSON means more bandwidth and a lower perfornance.
+More JSON means more bandwidth and a lower performance.
 To solve the issue of unwanted JSON, InfinniPlatform has a range of built-in options to fine-tune what gets written from a serialized object.

 By default public fields and properties are included to serialization.
 Adding the `NonSerializedAttribute`_ to a property tells the serializer to